Arpithaks/Bahmni/Home.md

 # Overview
-NepalEHR is an open source electronic health record system that allows for digital storage and maintenance of individual patient’s medical records, simple enough to be used by mid-level practitioners but complex enough to meet demanding population health needs.
+NepalEHR is an open source electronic health record system that allows for digital storage and maintenance of individual patient’s medical records, including supply chain management, simple enough to be used by mid-level practitioners but complex enough to meet demanding population health needs.

 NepalEHR brings together multiple well-known open source platforms under one well-designed user interface:
 * [OpenMRS](http://openmrs.org/): Open source medical records system